devnull-cz/c-prog-lang/modules/array-intro.md

 - an array *subscript* always starts from `0` and ends with `n - 1`
 - a subscript may be any integer expression
+- the type of array elements is called an *element type*

 So, `int array[3]` elements will be accessible as `a[0]` .. `a[2]`, each element
 is of type `int`, and therefore you can do e.g. `printf("%d\n", a[2]);`.